 That’s it!
 Your new WordPress theme is installed and active.

-Premium themes usually offer better designs and more features.
+Premium themes often offer better designs and more features.
 If you can swing the budget, they usually offer the best experience.

 Here are some good places to find premium themes:

 - Elegant Themes – Elegant Themes makes a very popular and flexible theme called Divi.
 It costs $89 and you can use it for literally any type of site via its visual, drag-and-drop builder.
 You may also want to read our review of Elegant Themes and use our exclusive Elegant Themes coupon to get 20% off.